-Heavy Hussars became perfect shock-cavalry while light Hussars were perfect for raiding, dueling, scouting, and reconnaissance, making the western cavalry tired and overrunning the Ottoman cavalry on their larger horses.
+Heavy Hussars became perfect shock cavalry while light Hussars were perfect for raiding, dueling, scouting, and reconnaissance, making the western cavalry tired and overrunning the Ottoman cavalry on their larger horses.

 Horses in large units

 Battles were fought by huge units of cavalry (their rate was well over 60% to the infantry), under the central control of their commanders.
-At the Battle of Mohács in 1526, the biggest cavalry units were deployed on the wings on both Christian and Muslim sides.
+At the Battle of Mohács in 1526, the biggest cavalry units were deployed on the wings of both Christian and Muslim sides.
 These wings were composed of smaller cavalry units who were following their “flag”.
 (In the Hungarian language they were called “zászlóalj”, meaning roughly “fighting men under one flag”.)
-There were even smaller groups of horsemen inside these battalions, they were the soldiers of the Sipahis or the men-at-arms of the Hungarian noblemen.
+There were even smaller groups of horsemen inside these battalions, they were the soldiers of the bigger lords or the men-at-arms of the Hungarian noblemen.

 If we regard these groups from the viewpoints of the horses, the “wing” of the army was not a solid social group so it was extremely hard to make maneuvers with it as its cohesion was very limited.
-The control of horses required great attention if the commanders wanted to keep the battle-order.
+The control of horses required great attention if the commanders wanted to keep the battle order.

 Fortunately, the horses coming from the same Hungarian County or from the same Ottoman Sandjak area had been a community since the beginning or they “have got sniffed together” during the march to the battlefield.
 As a result of this, the horses under one “flag” usually moved together and tried not to get detached from each other.
 They tolerated each other better and didn’t want to join other groups of horses.
 According to Béres Sándor, the artificially generated huge crowd of horses included several “natural” groups of horses and in case of confusion, it would have been very difficult to re-unite as the horses tried to separate themselves from every “foreign” group of horses.